How to write a Degree Project

 From the How to cite and prepare bibliography page you can access guides on different citation styles and also reference managers.

-- How to give good presentations [pdf] by Ann Marie Carlton, and Daniel Jacob.
+- How to give good presentations [pdf].
+Written by Ann Marie Carlton and Daniel Jacob, this guide provides practical advice for effective presentations.

-- Giving Oral Presentations, In Scitable by Nature education, a collaborative learning space for science.
+- Giving Oral Presentations.
+Part of Scitable by Nature Education, this is a collaborative learning resource for science students.

 - Edit & Present.
-Customized and paid service from UAB Idiomes that offers help in the preparation of presentations in English.
+A customised paid service from UAB Idiomes offering assistance in preparing English-language presentations.

 - Oratoria actual.
 Audiovisual teaching material consisting of 25 videos and the Guía de uso del compendio ORATORIA ACTUAL (SPA, CAT) on how to speak in public.
 Prepared by the professor of the Department of Spanish Philology at the UAB Carme de-la-Mota Gorriz, the aim of these materials is to improve "oral communicative competence and, specifically, the ability to explain and defend in public clear, reasoned, coherent, appropriate and attractive a topic, also taking into account the use of voice and the management of emotions".
 Videos in Spanish.

 - UAB search tool.
-To locate documents you can search for the subjects Oratòria i Comunicació oral.
+Use this tool to locate documents related to Oratòria i Comunicació oral.

-- Poster and presentation resources, a list of resources gathered by the University of North Caroline (UNC).
+- Poster and presentation resources.
+A curated list of resources from the University of North Carolina (UNC) to help you design impactful posters and presentations.

-- Com comunicar: inter-university website of resources to assess and improve communication skills at university (pdf documents are also in English).
+- Com comunicar.
+An inter-university website featuring resources to assess and improve communication skills in academic contexts.
+It includes downloadable PDFs, some of which are available in English.

 Explore the following resources to help you comply with intellectual property requirements and avoid plagiarism: